Vigo, Spain cruise holidays

 Galicia’s largest city is a vibrant modern metropolis, combining one of the world’s busiest fishing ports with an atmospheric old quarter.
 It has dozens of beautiful beaches on its doorstep, and a buzzing nightlife of tapas bars, restaurants and clubs.

 The Old Town, on the slopes above the port is the charming and often overlooked Casco Vello, a wanderer’s paradise of winding streets, steep steps and pretty plazas surrounding the central Concatedral de Santa María.

-There are some 45 beaches in and around Vigo, including the largest and most popular, Playa de Samíl, a mile-long stretch of white sand lined with a bustling boardwalk and plenty of amenities.
+There are some 45 beaches in and around Vigo cruise port, including the largest and most popular, Playa de Samíl, a mile-long stretch of white sand lined with a bustling boardwalk and plenty of amenities.